careed23/-Cloud-Security-and-Infrastructure-as-Code-IaC-/README.md

 This repository contains a secure, production-ready baseline for cloud infrastructure, demonstrating the ability to define and enforce organizational security standards through code.

-📊 Project Stats

-Technology

-License

-Maintainer

-Terraform/Rego

-MIT

-@careed23
+Cloud: AWS/GCP IaC: Terraform/Rego License: MIT Maintainer: @careed23

 💡 Core Security Philosophy

 This architecture demonstrates a comprehensive approach to securing a cloud environment by enforcing security and compliance proactively at creation time (IaC) and reactively at deployment time (PaC).
+This dual-layered governance model ensures security is intrinsic, not external, to the development lifecycle.

 1. Secure Reference Architecture (AWS Landing Zone) ☁️

-The Terraform configuration defines a Secure Landing Zone, which is a mandated baseline that all applications must inherit.
+The Terraform configuration defines a Secure Landing Zone—a non-negotiable, mandated baseline that all applications must inherit to ensure foundational security and compliance.

 Component Breakdown